 A few weeks back, my mother sent me a family picture that included an uncle I hadn’t seen since 2011.
 My uncle struggled for many years before he became prosperous, enough to build a sense of entitlement, and even strain ties when they didn’t suit him.

 I’ve seen fortune change many close relatives over the years.
-Money seems to sway my kind, from traditionally less affluent cultures, quite effortlessly.
+Money seems to sway my kind, from traditionally less affluent cultures, effortlessly.

 I’ve seen fortunes come and go, and ties break in a manner no repair can fully mend.
 Over the years, I’ve learnt not to linger on these events.
 I intend to stay grounded.
 I like stealth.